spatie/data-transfer-object/README.md

 Because the properties are public, you'll have autocompletion out of the box.

 There are also some helper functions provided for working with multiple properties at once.
-These functions are built upon Laravel's `Arr` helper.

 ```php
 $dummyData->all();